 Quantify the business impact of AI search visibility.

 According to AI search market analysis, AI search currently holds approximately 0.21% combined traffic share of all web traffic.
 While small, this percentage represents highly qualified traffic from users actively researching topics.
+Understanding the distinction between traditional SEO vs AI search optimization helps contextualize these metrics.

 AI traffic value calculation: